jannisgaertner/flutter_simple_animations/README.md

 # flutter-simple-animations

-Flutter package, that provides easy to use widgets for some of the most used simple animations.
+Flutter package that provides easy to use widgets for some of the most used simple animations.